A Private CATHOLIC School Built on the Shoulders of Giants

 NWC Vision 2021

-Currently Northwest Catholic is undergoing an extensive self-study and master planning initiative.
 Northwest Catholic Vision 2021 articulates a multi-phase plan whose primary goal is the long-term sustainability of Northwest Catholic in every critical strategic area.
-This plan will be the living statement of our most ambitious goals and hopes for future generations of Northwest Catholic students and graduates.
+This plan is the living statement of our most ambitious goals and hopes for future generations of Northwest Catholic students and graduates.